adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 ###### [Grouping]

--  We group the points according to the voxel theyreside in.
+-  복셀 단위로 포인트 들을 그룹핑 `We group the points according to the voxel they reside in. `

-Due to factors such as distance, occlusion, object’srelative pose, and non-uniform sampling, the LiDAR point cloud is sparse and has highly variable point densitythroughout the space.
+- Due to factors such as distance, occlusion, object’s relative pose, and non-uniform sampling, the LiDAR point cloud is sparse and has highly variable point density throughout the space.

-Therefore, after grouping, a voxelwill contain a variable number of points.
+- Therefore, after grouping, a voxelwill contain a variable number of points.

-An illustration isshown in Figure 2, where Voxel-1 has significantly morepoints than Voxel-2 and Voxel-4, while Voxel-3 contains nopoint
+- An illustration is shown in Figure 2, where Voxel-1 has significantly more points than Voxel-2 and Voxel-4, while Voxel-3 contains nopoint
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjczMjU0MTk2XX0=
+eyJoaXN0b3J5IjpbLTY2MTA4NDQ2Nl19
 -->